LLNL/sundials/doc/superbuild/source/developers/style_guide/Documentation.rst

 specific return values are required, these should be documented similarly to the function parameters and listed under a boldface "Return values:" section.
 If the function returns ``void``, a return section should not be included.
-Below we give, two examples describing user-supplied functions.
+Below we give two examples describing user-supplied functions.

 .. code-block:: rst